Azure/AppService/_posts/2020-05-15-Robust Apps for the cloud.md

 2. Set the value of the path that our service will ping.

-3. Hit save to save the configurations.
+3. Hit save to save the configuration.

 > Please note that the Health Check feature works only when you have two or more instances, which is a **very** strong recommendation.
 For a single instance web app, the traffic is never blocked even if that single instance is encountering issues.